aherbert/gdsc-smlm/docs/analysis_plugins.rst

 The ``Dark Time Analysis`` plugin computes a dark time histogram for blinking fluorophores and then outputs the time threshold required to capture a specified percentage of the blinks.

 Fluorophores can be inactive (dark) for a variable amount of time between fluorescent bursts.
 If tracing is to be used to connect all separate bursts from the same fluorophore into a single molecule then the tracing must be done using the maximum dark time expected from the fluorophore.
-This can be estimated using the
-``Dark Time Analysis``
-plugin, ideally on an image sample of fluorophores captured under the same imaging conditions as will be used for *in vivo* experiments.
+This can be estimated using the ``Dark Time Analysis`` plugin, ideally on an image sample of fluorophores captured under the same imaging conditions as will be used for *in vivo* experiments.
 The most success will be obtained using fixed fluorophore samples.

 The plugin performs tracing or clustering on the localisations using a specified search distance and the maximum number of frames in the results for the time threshold.
 This allows the algorithm to connect a localisation in the first frame to the last frame.
+The maximum dark time can optionally be limited.
 All the algorithms only allow localisations to be joined to the closest localisation in a different frame (i.e. not the same frame).
 However only those closer than the distance threshold are joined.

 .. _fig_dark_time_analysis_dialog:
 .. figure:: images/dark_time_analysis_dialog.png